-Discount Rate - The discount rate used to measure the total OPEB asset was 7.45% as of June 30, 2018.
-A discount rate used to measure the total OPEB liability was 4.13% as of June 30, 2017.
+Discount Rate - The discount rate used to measure the total OPEB asset was 7.45% as of June 30, 2019.
 The projection of cash flows used to determine the discount rate assumes STRS Ohio continues to allocate no employer contributions to the health care fund.
 Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
-Therefore, the long-term expected rate of return on health care plan investments of 7.45% was used to measure the total OPEB asset as of June 30, 2018.
+Therefore, the long-term expected rate of return on health care plan investments of 7.45% was used to measure the total OPEB asset as of June 30, 2019.